 Evaluate cloud configurations to close gaps in storage, collaboration tools, and remote services that could expose sensitive data.

-Getting the right remote access solution is crucial for security in any business.
+Getting the right secure remote access solution is crucial for security in any business.
 Traditional VPNs remain valuable, but organizations should implement proper SOPs for using secure VPN connections across all remote work systems.
 PureVPN offers strong encryption and user-friendly features on all major platforms, including Windows.

 For businesses needing US-based resources or clients, using a US IP address via a secure VPN becomes critical.
 This allows remote teams to securely access US-based content, platforms, or servers while protecting sensitive data.